Immigration Law FAQs

-Certain guidelines determine whether or not one is eligible to obtain U.S. citizenship.
-They include:
+Certain guidelines determine whether one is eligible to obtain U.S. citizenship.

-- Language: The ability to read, write, and speak some English; U.S.
+- Language: The ability to read, write, and speak some English.

 There are three basic ways in which someone can obtain an immigrant visa:

-1) By having a family member who is a U.S. citizen or lawful permanent resident file a family-based immigrant visa petition on their behalf,
+- By having a family member who is a U.S. citizen or lawful permanent resident file a family-based immigrant visa petition on their behalf;

-3) By entering and “winning” an immigrant visa through the annual Diversity Visa lottery.
+- By entering and “winning” an immigrant visa through the annual diversity visa lottery.

 - SSI (Supplemental Security Income), based on certain contingencies

 If you acquired citizenship through your parents when you were under 18, you can file Form N-600 “Application for a Certificate of Citizenship” to document your naturalization.
 Adopted children can file Form N-643.

 - Your U.S. citizen parent lived in the U.S. at least five years before your birth

-- Your citizen parent lived in the US for at least 10 years before you were born, and
+- Your U.S. citizen parent lived in the U.S. for at least 10 years before your birth

-Asylum may be granted to people who are arriving in or already physically present in the United States.
-To apply for asylum in the United States, you may ask for asylum at a port-of-entry (airport, seaport, or border crossing), or file Form I-589, Application for Asylum and for Withholding of Removal, at the appropriate Service Center within one year of your arrival in the United States.
+Asylum may be granted to people who are arriving in or are already physically present in the United States.
+To apply for asylum in the United States, you may ask for asylum at a port of entry (airport, seaport, or border crossing), or file Form I-589, Application for Asylum and for Withholding of Removal, at the appropriate Service Center within one year of your arrival in the United States.

 You may apply for asylum regardless of your immigration status, whether you are in the United States legally or illegally.
 You must apply for asylum within one year of your last arrival in the United States, but you may apply for asylum later than one year if there are changed circumstances that materially affect your eligibility for asylum or extraordinary circumstances directly related to your failure to file within one year.

-U.S. immigration law provides for giving refugee status and asylum status to persons who have a well-founded fear of persecution on account of race, nationality, religion, or membership in a particular social group or political opinion.
+U.S. immigration law grants refugee status and asylum status to persons who have a well-founded fear of persecution on account of race, nationality, religion, or membership in a particular social group or political opinion.

 If you are outside the United States and wish to apply for refugee status through the United States Resettlement Program (USRP), you must first get a referral from the United Nations High Commissioner for Refugees (UNHCR) or, in rare instances, the U.S. Embassy in your country.

-This means that the person must go to the UNHCR and request to be considered for a Priority-1 interview with the US Resettlement Program.
-Without this referral, a person cannot be considered under Priority-1 processing.
+This means that you must go to the UNHCR and request to be considered for a Priority-1 interview with the U.S. Resettlement Program.
+Without this referral, you cannot be considered under Priority-1 processing.